 Placing a child for adoption isn’t something people dream of doing.
-It isn’t something you just decide one to do on a whim one day, and you don’t just place a child because you can.
+It isn’t something you just decide one do on a whim one day, and you don’t just place a child because you can; you have to prepare yourself.
 There are always circumstances behind the decision to place that make it a good option as opposed to parenting.
 Placing your child for adoption is a huge deal and a big decision that will take an immense amount of soul searching, contemplation, and preparation.

 Should you decide to place, you then need to decide which agency you will go through to guide you through and facilitate the adoption.
 Simply placing a child with another family is technically possible, but can lead to serious problems and legal issues that no one will want to be a part of.
 Personally, I highly discourage it and recommend looking into getting a social worker to assist you in the process to make sure things are done right.
 The paperwork is dense and confusing, requiring a trained mind to make sure you know what you’re doing and to make sense of the legal jargon.
 The emotional toll can be unexpected, so some professional coaching can help you feel more at ease.
 Not to mention, the process of finding a family (let alone the right family) can be daunting and overwhelming, making a social worker even more valuable.

 Once you have a plan as to how your child will be taken care of, you need to make sure you’re taken care of.